Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

 |---|---|---|
 |`CredentialUnavailableException` raised with message.
 "IntelliJ Authentication not available.
 Please log in with Azure Tools for IntelliJ plugin in the IDE."| The Credential was not able to locate the cached token to use for authentication. | Ensure that you login on the  Azure Tools for IntelliJ plugin, that will populate the cache for the credential to pick up.

+> Note: Azure Toolkit for IntelliJ version 3.53 and higher are supported by this credential.
+If you are using an older version, please update to the latest version.

 ## Troubleshoot `AzurePipelinesCredential` authentication issues

 ## Troubleshoot multi-tenant authentication issues